tidyverse/tidyverse.org/content/blog/duckplyr-1-1-0/index.md

 </div>

-Like with other dplyr backends like dtplyr and dbplyr, duckplyr allows you to get faster results without learning a different syntax.
+Like other dplyr backends such as dtplyr and dbplyr, duckplyr gives you higher performance without learning a different syntax.
 Unlike other dplyr backends, duckplyr does not require you to change existing code or learn specific idiosyncrasies.
 Not only is the syntax the same, the semantics are too!

-Start using duckplyr today by attaching it and running your existing dplyr code.
-Many operations will be carried out with DuckDB, faster than with dplyr.
-The duckplyr package is fully compatible with dplyr: if an operation cannot be carried out with DuckDB, it is automatically outsourced to dplyr.
+If an operation cannot be carried out with DuckDB, it is automatically outsourced to dplyr.
 Over time, we expect fewer and fewer fallbacks to dplyr to be needed.

 ## How to use duckplyr

-To *replace* dplyr with duckplyr, you can:

--   Load duckplyr and then keep your pipeline as is.
-Calling [`library(duckplyr)`](https://duckplyr.tidyverse.org) overwrites dplyr methods, enabling duckplyr for the entire session no matter how data.frames are created.
-This is shown in the example above.
+There are two ways to use duckplyr:

+-   As above, you can [`library(duckplyr)`](https://duckplyr.tidyverse.org), and replace all existing dplyr methods.
+This is safe because duckplyr is guaranteed to give the exactly same the results as dplyr, unlike other backends.

--   Create individual "duck frames" using *conversion functions* like [`duckdb_tibble()`](https://duckplyr.tidyverse.org/reference/duckdb_tibble.html) or [`as_duckdb_tibble()`](https://duckplyr.tidyverse.org/reference/duckdb_tibble.html), or *ingestion functions* like [`read_csv_duckdb()`](https://duckplyr.tidyverse.org/reference/read_csv_duckdb.html).
+-   Create individual "duck frames" using *conversion functions* like `duckdplyr::duckdb_tibble()` or `duckdplyr::as_duckdb_tibble()`, or *ingestion functions* like `duckdplyr::read_csv_duckdb()`.

-In both cases, the data manipulation pipeline uses the exact same syntax as a dplyr pipeline, with the exact same semantics.
-The duckplyr package performs the computation using DuckDB.
+Here's an example of the second form:

 <div class="highlight">